nathaneastwood/fablore/src/main-story/16-rosetta/roots-of-change.md

 "As the leaves fall, so too shall new life spring forth, nourished by what came before."

 With a quiet resolve, he gently traced a sigil into the earth.
-The Sigil of Deadwood; a sacred mark of twisted roots and ancient wisdom—a symbol of the natural order he revered.
+The Sigil of Deadwood; a sacred mark of twisted roots and ancient wisdom - a symbol of the natural order he revered.
 As he completed the drawing, Florian placed his hand upon the stag, its body now a mere husk of its former self.

 Florian stood vigil, his eyes closed in a silent prayer, acknowledging the stag's return to the earth.
 The bark of the wooden beast cracked and from within it, the green light that carried its soul poured out and spilled across the forest floor, blanching the leaves and bramble.

 The stag let out a final restful sigh before its eyes dimmed and its form collapsed to the ground.
 The ritual was complete.
 The beast returned.

-Her chest tight with conflicting emotions, Verdance tried yet again to heal the glade—as much an act of defiance against the stag's passing as an effort in protection.
+Her chest tight with conflicting emotions, Verdance tried yet again to heal the glade - as much an act of defiance against the stag's passing as an effort in protection.

 ---

-Earlier that day, Verdance had sought counsel with Ozrim, a member of the [Rosetta](../../main-story/05-tales-of-aria/amongst-the-brambles.md), Candlehold's ancient council.
+Earlier that day, Verdance had sought counsel with Ozrim, a member of the [Rosetta](~Rosetta), Candlehold's ancient council.
 She had found him seated in quiet contemplation, his presence as still and unchanging as the ivy-clad columns that surrounded him.

 "Ozrim," Verdance had begun, "Florian's actions are drawing creatures from Candlehold to the Rotwood, leading them to decay.
 We need to intervene."